daisygunn/la-petite-traveller/README.md

 ### Known bugs and fixes

 ### Further testing
-Throughout the entire process I used Google Dev Tools and Unicorn revealer to debug the website and it's layout, this allowed me to check the responsiveness of the site and quickly debug any issues that I came across.
+Throughout the entire process, I used Google Dev Tools and Unicorn revealer to debug the website and its layout, this allowed me to check the responsiveness of the site and quickly debug any issues that I came across.
-The website was initially designed in a turquoise but this failed the contrast validator
+The website was initially designed in turquoise but this failed the contrast validator
 ![](assets/README-files/images/contrast_test_failed.png)

-So I decided to change the main colour to a darker blue in order to make the website as accessible as possible:
+So I decided to change the main colour to a darker blue to make the website as accessible as possible:

 ![](assets/README-files/images/contrast_test_passed.png)